wjcjenny/wjcjenny.github.io/README.md

-# wjcjenny.github.io
+# Portfolio website
-As a news nerdy based in NYC currently, feel free to check mt portfolio at [jiachuanwu.com](jiachuanwu.com).
+As a news nerdy based in NYC currently, feel free to check my portfolio at [http://jiachuanwu.com](jiachuanwu.com).